reddyzhub/devicemanagement/README.md

 # Device Management

 This application is a REST API for managing devices.
 It allows users to perform CRUD operations.
+It is built using Java and Springboot along with H2 as in memory Database.

 ## Table of Contents
 - [Features](#features)